Priory of Sion: History

 Article 7 of the statutes of the Priory of Sion stated that its members were expected "to carry out good deeds, to help the Roman Catholic Church, teach the truth, defend the weak and the oppressed".
 Towards the end of 1956 the association had planned to forge partnerships with the local Catholic Church of the area which would have involved a school bus service run by both the Priory of Sion and the church of Saint-Joseph in Annemasse.
 Plantard is described as the President of the Tenants' Association of Annemasse in the issues of Circuit.
 The bulk of the activities of the Priory of Sion bore no resemblance to the objectives as outlined in its statutes: Circuit, the official journal of the Priory of Sion, was indicated as a news bulletin of an "organisation for the defence of the rights and the freedom of affordable housing" rather than for the promotion of chivalry-inspired charitable work.
 The first issue of the journal is dated 27 May 1956, and, in total, twelve issues appeared.
 Some of the articles took a political position in the local council elections.
 Others criticised and even attacked real-estate developers of Annemasse.

-According to a letter written by Léon Guersillon the Mayor of Annemasse in 1956, contained in the folder holding the 1956 Statutes of the Priory of Sion in the subprefecture of Saint-Julien-en-Genevois, Plantard was given a six-month sentence in 1953 for fraud.
+According to a letter written by Léon Guersillon, the Mayor of Annemasse in 1956, contained in the folder holding the 1956 Statutes of the Priory of Sion in the subprefecture of Saint-Julien-en-Genevois, Plantard was given a six-month sentence in 1953 for fraud.
 The formally registered association was dissolved some time after October 1956 but intermittently revived for different reasons by Plantard between 1961 and 1993, though in name and on paper only.
 The Priory of Sion is considered dormant by the subprefecture because it has indicated no activities since 1956.
 According to French law, subsequent references to the Priory bear no legal relation to that of 1956 and no one, other than the original signatories, is entitled to use its name in an official capacity.
 André Bonhomme played no part in the association after 1956.
 He officially resigned in 1973 when he heard that Plantard was linking his name with the association.
-In light of Plantard's death in 2000, there is no one who is currently alive who has official permission to use the name.
+Following Plantard's death in 2000, there is no one who is currently alive who has official permission to use the name.